mitmedialab/space_enabled_reading_list/README.md

 ## What are all these .md files?
 How do I open them?
 This repository is organized as an [Obsidian](https://obsidian.md/) vault with each individual entry taking the form of a [Markdown](https://www.markdownguide.org/getting-started/) file, a commonly used format for basic typesetting.
 While you can certainly use any number of applications to browse these files, Obsidian is strongly recommended for a whole host of reasons.

+Other useful Obsidian plugins are [Cross-reference-Navigation](https://github.com/alexobenauer/Cross-reference-Navigation-for-Obsidian) and [Dataview](https://github.com/blacksmithgu/obsidian-dataview).

 ## How do I navigate?
 There are a variety of ways to navigate, use, and refer to this repository.
 Below are some of the commonly used ways / good jumping of points.
 If you have a good one of your own, add it to the list.

 ### The field tag
 The field tag, #field , is one of the main heirachies in this repository.
 It is organized around three components of the Space Enabled mission.
 Obviously many references cut across multiple fields or mission components, so you may very well see articles with multiple field tags.
-Here is the general organization of this tag:
+Here is the general organization of this tag, and you can click on each major mission component to see more detailed descriptions:

 1. [[Advancing Justice and Development]] #field/advancing_justice
 	1. Development #field/advancing_justice/development